 What is GPA?
 Meaning, Formula and Examples

-• 5.0 Scale: Used by some schools and universities
+• 5.0 Scale: Used in some advanced or weighted systems

-• 10.0 Scale: Common in India and other countries
+• 10.0 Scale: Common in India and many international institutions

 GPA = Total Grade Points ÷ Number of Subjects